ozra/onyx-lang/README.md

 ## Installing ##

-- You might want the highlighter for Sublime Text: `git clone https://github.com/ozra/sublime-onyx.git` (it should be easily ported to Atom, TextMate, etc., please think about if you're prepared to maintain it, if deciding to do so, or leave it to someone who wants too - it's annoying with out-of-date add-ons for everyone).
+- You will want the highlighter for Sublime Text: `git clone https://github.com/ozra/sublime-onyx.git` (it should be easily ported to Atom, TextMate, etc., if you want to - please think about if you're prepared to maintain it, if deciding to do so, or leave it to someone who wants too - it's annoying with out-of-date add-ons for everyone).
 The Sublime highlighter will be kept up to date with changing language constructs.

 - Clone the source tree: `git clone https://github.com/ozra/onyx-lang.git`

 - `cd` in to it and `make bootstrap` - to automatically download, install Crystal and compile and install Onyx.
-They're both installed into `/opt/crystal/` to keep it separated from your package-managed `/usr/local/`.
-A link to the binaries are made in `/usr/local/bin/`.
+It's installed into `/opt/onyx/` to keep it separated from your package-managed `/usr/local/`.
+A link to the binary is made in `/usr/local/bin/`.
-    + You need `git` and `wget` (`curl` can't handle GitHub redirections) on your system.
+    + You need `git` and `wget` on your system.
     + The script is unfortunately Linux 64 bit only atm.
 Anyone handy with Mac OS etc. is welcome to shape it up.

 ## Documentation ##

-- For the language itself - follow the issues in GitHub.
+- For the language itself - see the issues in GitHub.
 Since the language is taking shape and changing - that serves both as current documentation and a way of chipping in.
 Syntax constructs are described there.
 - For the standard library, refer to Crystals docs for now - the lib is shared.
+There are some planned preferred de facto deviations, but they will be compatible.

 ## Onyx Project Code of Conduct ##